Reinforcement Learning for Testing Interdependent Requirements in Autonomous Vehicles: An Empirical Study: Approach

 \subsubsection{State Space}

-In MORL, the state space represents all the possible configurations of the environment that can be perceived and understood by the agent.
+In \morl, the state space represents all the possible configurations of the environment that can be perceived and understood by the agent.
 Effective state encoding captures the critical information from the environment, enabling the agent to make appropriate decisions.
 For AV testing, a commonly used state encoding focuses on the AV and its operating environment~\cite{leurent2018survey}.
-Thus, the state space can be formulated based on the configuration of the AV and its environment and can be represented as $\mathcal{S} = \{C^{AV}, \{C^{O^{'}_{i}}\}^{N}_{i=1}, \{C^{O_{j}}\}^{M}_{j=1}\}$, where $N$ is the number of static objects, and $M$ is the number of dynamic objects.
+Thus, the state space $\mathcal{S}$ can be formulated based on the configuration of the AV and its environment and can be represented as:

+where $N$ is the number of static objects, and $M$ is the number of dynamic objects.
 Notably, $C^{AV}$ means the configuration of the AV, $C^{O^{'}_{i}}$ is the configuration of the $i_{th}$ static object, and $C^{O_{j}}$ is the configuration of the $j_{th}$ dynamic object.
-Based on the formulated state space, the MORL agent can observe the specific state at each time step $t$, which is denoted as $\{C^{AV}_{t}, \{C^{O^{'}_{i}}_{t}\}^{N}_{i=1}, \{C^{O_{j}}_{t}\}^{M}_{j=1}\}$.
+At each time step $t$, the \morl agent can observe the specific state $\mathcal{S}(t)$ based on the formulated state space, which is denoted as:

+where $C^{AV}_{t}$, $C^{O^{'}_{i}}_{t}$, and $C^{O_{j}}_{t}$ denote the configuration of the AV, the $i_{th}$ static object, and the $j_{th}$ dynamic object at time step $t$, respectively.
+Note that in the implementation, the actual state used by the \morl agent is obtained at a specific instant within each time step, corresponding to the definition provided in Section~\ref{sec:problem}.